dduyg/55/posts/attractor-fields-in-complex-systems.md

 ## Visualizing Attractor Fields

-Fascinated by this concept, I started experimenting with visualizing distance-based attractor fields using a <a href="https://object-e.net/tools/attractorfields-tools-gh" target="_blank">tool</a> I found.

-Attractor fields can be represented as points or lines, with each point or line exerting a force of attraction on nearby objects or particles.
+Those acting as the ‘attractors’ for the field can be represented as points or lines, with each point or line exerting a force of attraction on nearby objects or particles.
 The strength of the attraction is usually determined by the distance between the object and the attractor point or line, with closer objects experiencing a stronger pull.
 Objects move and interact in response to the collective influence of all the attractors in the system, creating patterns and movements that can be analyzed and understood.

-With *distance based* attractor fields, the strength of the attraction is determined by the distance between the object and the attractor point.
-Objects are attracted to certain points or regions within the environment, and the closer the object is to the attractor, the stronger the pull towards it.
+Fascinated by this concept, I started experimenting with visualizing distance-based attractor fields using a <a href="https://object-e.net/tools/attractorfields-tools-gh" target="_blank">tool</a> I found.

 <div style="color: #454545; font-family: 'Source Code Pro', monospace;" class="no-bottom"> Different output visuals </div>